251.405.2543

 A CRM is a Customer Relationship Manager.
 This database keep a list of your customers and prospective customers (also known as leads) contact information that you ask for such as: name, phone, address, birthdate, and/or email address.
 People willingly provide this information in order to find out more about your business via a contact form on a landing or capture page.
 Their information is kept in a CRM for you to maintain and follow up with them.

 CRM’s are the lifeline for your business.
 The size of your business has no relation to whether or not your need a CRM.
 You can use a CRM to send out newsletters, informational emails, email marketing of sales/promotions, follow up after a sale, or even generate a winner for a contest.
+These three effective strategies will help you to drive more traffic to your business and website, increase sales, and keep customers coming back.
+Content, SEO, and a proper CRM are things that must be continually updated and monitored.

 This can be a lot of work for someone who is trying to run a business.
 Fortunately, there are companies like BIS Designs who can help you manage these things effectively.
 BIS Designs is a small, but powerful firm with some of the top specialists on the Gulf Coast of Alabama, Mississippi, and the Pensacola panhandle.

+Contact us for a consultation to find out the best marketing strategies that will be the most effective for your business and niche.
 BIS Designs is an internet marketing company serving the Mobile, Alabama area.
 Our content, development, social media marketing and search engine optimization specialists have years of experience in targeting custom audiences for the B2B community and would welcome the opportunity to help your business grow.

 As 2015 is winding down—with only a couple more months left until the New Year, we want to discuss some marketing trends to look out for in 2016.